filecoin-project/filecoin-docs/docs/mine/connectivity.md

 The following steps are highly recommended for all miners who wish to successfully accept storage and retrieval deals.

+**Prefer a more visual approach?** Check out [this fantastic video](https://www.youtube.com/watch?v=POFsRfnb-lo) for a walkthrough on the processes of testing and debugging connectivity issues, as well as setting up port forwarding via UPnP on a local router.
 ## Setting multiaddresses

 You can set the multiaddresses that your miner listens on in a miner's `config.toml` file (by default located at `~/.lotusminer/config.toml`).